h5b/arduino_uno_328p/README.md

 * __ds_1631__ implements an interface to the Dallas Maxim __DS1631__ Temperature Sensor
   using the Software TWI (I2C) Master Mode.
 The Temperature Sensor acts as Slave Device with
-  the measured temperature being sent to UART
+  the measured temperature being sent to UART.
   For details regarding the DS1631 see [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf)

 * __hw_uart__ implements an interrupt controlled UART example using circular buffers as described